cam-cambridge/Simulation_printAFO/README.md

 ```
 for  bottom_location_1, bottom_location_2, bottom_location_3, bottom_location_4 in itertools.product (*Var_range_bottom_location):    # Design variable: bottom endpoint location (bottom_location)
 ```
-This code will determine the locations of the endpoints of the AFO representations at the bottom size (e.g. the location of the AFO representation relative to the leg segment).
+This code will determine the locations of the endpoints of the AFO representations at the bottom side (e.g. the location of the AFO representation relative to the leg segment).
 The locations can be determined using the following equation:
 ```
 bottom_location_angle=np.array([bottom_location_1, bottom_location_2, bottom_location_3, bottom_location_4])*bottom_location_stepsize
 ```